Adopt Coral the whale today!

 WDC’s Whale Adoption Project first began in the early 1980s.
 As the first humpback whale adoption program in the world, we have remained the best, as demonstrated by the number of whales who have been sponsored by their original adopters for almost 30 years.
 In 2014, WDC added two orcas to our adoptable whale family.
 Often called killer whales for their ability to take town sea lions and other large prey in the wild for food, Fife and Holly are welcome additions to our whale pod.
 All orca and humpback whale adopters will also receive monthly updates featuring seasonal sightings and personality profiles of the individual whales you adopt.
-There is an adoption package for everyone and each adoption helps fund our work to free cetaceans in captivity and protect adoptable whales, orcas and dolphins, as well as the ocean habitats on which we all depend.
-Adopt a whale today to become part of our captivity-free whale-loving family!
+There is an adoption package for everyone and each adoption helps fund our work to free cetaceans in captivity and protect adoptable whales, orcas, and dolphins, as well as the ocean habitats on which we all depend.
+Adopt Coral the whale today to become part of our captivity-free whale-loving family!

 Support WDC by making a charitable donation.
 Learn more about humpback whales today!